mu373/pdf-elasticsearch/README.md

 # pdf-elasticsearch

 ## Overview
-Search fulltexts from PDFs using Elasticsearch and Kibana.
+Search full texts from PDFs using Elasticsearch and Kibana.

 ## Usage
 ```sh